apallamit/employee-reg/README.md

 # Employee Exit Management System

-A comprehensive web-based employee exit management system inspired by the Keka HR platform.
+A comprehensive web-based employee exit management system inspired by the Ashoka HR platform.
 This system allows employees to initiate resignations and provides administrators with tools to manage the entire exit process.

 ## Features